720kb/ndm/README.md

 ###Contribute

-We'll be much grateful if you help us making this project to grow up.
+We'll be much grateful if you help and contribute on the project, in any way.
-Feel free to contribute by forking, opening issues, pull requests etc.
+Feel free to contribute by forking, opening issues, pull requests and so on.

-Doors are open wide!
+Doors are wide open!

 ###License